erique/replay_mkrvidor4000/README.md

 * [Arduino MKR Vidor 4000](https://store.arduino.cc/arduino-mkr-vidor-4000)
 * [Arduino MKR SD Proto Shield](https://store.arduino.cc/mkr-sd-proto-shield) or [Arduino MKR MEM Shield](https://store.arduino.cc/arduino-mkr-mem-shield)
 * Micro-USB OTG cable (to connect Keyboard/Mouse)
+* Micro-HDMI to HDMI adapter (to connect a monitor / TV)
 * Some means to power the board when the USB port is in OTG mode:
   * a Micro-USB OTG cable, with separate power lead, or
   * a LiPo battery, connected via the JST connector, or